Yanfang line

-The Yanfang Line of the Beijing Subway (北京地铁燕房线 (běijīng dìtiě yānfáng xiàn)) is a rapid transit line in Beijing.
+The Yanfang line (燕房线 (yānfáng xiàn)) is a rapid transit line of the Beijing Subway, served in Fangshan District, Beijing.
 It was opened on December 30, 2017.

 History

 Construction of the Yanfang Line was scheduled to commence in September 2011 and be completed by 2013.
 On October 17, 2011, the Ministry of Environmental Protection declined to approve plans for the line citing lack of approval for the project from the National Development and Reform Commission and uncertain environmental impact of the line on the South–North Water Transfer Project which has a channel and reservoir in Fangshan District.
 As a result, the onset of construction was delayed to at least the end of 2013.

 Construction on Yanfang Line was started in April 2014.
 The line was scheduled to open in 2017.
 The line opened on December 30, 2017.